 - Additional software per lab is requested by faculty members and accommodated on a semester-by-semester basis.

 - Students are also provided with the software they need through virtual machines available from anywhere in the world.

 - Engineering students share a dedicated pool of virtual machines specifically imaged with the software used in their classes.
 In contrast, all students have access to a pool of virtual machines with our core software.

 - Access to Office 2016 Professional is available to students through Office 365.

 Computer Support Services

-- Support is provided for connectivity issues, common Blackboard needs, and a wide variety of other technical related issues.
-This service is performed and monitored by full time ATU Customer Service Representatives and part time Student Workers.
+- Support is provided for connectivity issues, common Blackboard needs, and a wide variety of other technology-related issues.
+This service is performed and monitored by full-time ATU Customer Service Representatives and part-time Student Workers.

 - Hands-on technical assistance is available during normal working hours to service labs, desktop computers, instructional equipment, instructor stations, and network functionalities.